phylo42/sherpas/README.md

 **-q** : The path to a .fasta file of query sequences.
 The sequences in this dataset will be investigated individually by SHERPAS, using the information contained in the database.

-**-g** : The path to a .csv file defining the mapping between groups and genomes in the reference alignment used to build the database.
-This file consists of two columns, the first one containing the name of the sequences in the reference alignment (these names must match the names of in the alignment file used to build the database), the second one the corresponding groups.
+**-g** : The path to a .csv file defining the mapping between strains and genomes in the reference alignment used to build the database.
+This file consists of two columns, the first one containing the name of the sequences in the reference alignment (these names must match the names of in the alignment file used to build the database), the second one the corresponding strains.
-Important note on typography: for technical reasons, neither the sequence names nor the groups names should contain a comma (‘,’).
-Moreover, group names should not contain a star (‘*’).
+Important note on typography: for technical reasons, neither the sequence names nor the strains names should contain a comma (‘,’).
+Moreover, strain names should not contain a star (‘*’).

 *Example:*
 ```